facelessuser/coloraide/docs/src/markdown/plugins/index.md

 ```

 It should be noted that just because a color space identifies in a specific, generic category, it doesn't mean it is
 precisely that thing.
-For instance, the color space CIELAB is clearly a Lab-ish space, or more precisely, it is a Lab
+For instance, the color space CIELab is clearly a Lab-ish space, or more precisely, it is a Lab
 color space.
 Oklab, DIN99o, and others are very much Lab spaces as well.
 ICtCp, on the other hand, is very Lab *like* as
 its `Ct` and `Cp` channels control redness/greenness and blueness/yellowness, but the `I` channel represents intensity,
 not lightness which is similar but not precisely the same thing.